Knife Maker's Mark for Jay Fisher Knives

 What if I want to pay more, sooner?

 I get asked this question frequently, and I do not accept early payments on most custom knife orders.
 Large, elaborate projects that require a substantial investment in materials and supplies are an exception.
-The reasons I don't accept early payments are many.
+The reasons I don't accept early payments are:

 • The unthinkable: If something were to happen to me, I would not want to leave my family with a huge accounting nightmare to settle, as well as substantial debt to return.

 • I like to keep my accounting simple.
-I don't want to have to use complicated spreadsheets and record keeping to account for every dime of a client's money.
-I don't have enough time to make knives, much less run numbers and keep account records.
+I don't want to have to use complicated spreadsheets and record keeping to account daily for every cent of a client's money.
+I don't have enough time to make knives, much less run numbers and keep complicated accounting records.

-• In our country, we are taxed on income we make.
+• Here in the US, we are taxed on income we make.
 Accepting large payments early requires me being taxed on money that I haven't made yet!
-Not a wise business practice.
+This is not a wise business practice.

 • The low deposit and balance due on completion allows clients to plan for, save, and set aside their final payment.

 • Paying early is sometimes seen as a method to move a project up in the queue faster.
-That's not fair to those who've been waiting, so I don't do it.
+That's not fair to those who've been waiting.

 • There are more reasons, here's a link on my Business of Knifemaking page.
 Thanks for understanding.

-By the way, this method of custom knife order and purchase has worked very well for me and for my clients for over 30 years!
+This method of custom knife order and purchase has worked very well for me and for my clients for over 30 years.
+Testimonials here.

 What payment methods do you accept?

-• Payments or Layaways: Sorry, I don't accept time payments (or layaway) for knives.
-I expect you to have the balance due before the knife is delivered.
-You can make arrangements with your credit card company, bank, credit union, or lending institution to pay the balance completely.
+9. Payments or Layaways: I don't accept time payments (or layaway) for knives.
+I expect clients to have the balance due before the knife is delivered.
+The client can make arrangements with their credit card company, bank, credit union, or lending institution to pay the balance completely.

 What about orders outside the United States?

-Please remember that the choice of how to pay for a knife order is my responsibility, and therefore my decision as to what type of payment I can accept.
-There are many factors that come into play, and not all methods can be used to pay for all types of purchases from every location.
-I reserve the right to choose what type of payment I accept.
+Not all methods can be used to pay for all types of purchases from every location.
+I reserve the right to choose what type of payment I can accept.
 Thanks for understanding.

 I accept these international methods of payment: